sprucehealth/twimulator/instructions.md

   e := engine.NewEngine(engine.WithManualClock(), engine.WithConsoleDisabled())
   // our app is running locally on httptest.Server; AnswerURL points to it.

+  // Create a subaccount for this test subAccount, _ := e.CreateSubAccount("Test Account")

   // 1) Create first call; it answers and enqueues into "support" c1, _ := e.CreateCall(engine.CreateCallParams{
+    AccountSID: subAccount.SID,  // All calls require AccountSID
     From: "+155512301", To: "+180055501",
     AnswerURL: testSrv.URL + "/voice/inbound",
     StatusCallback: testSrv.URL + "/voice/status",